Alternatives

 6. DashThis

-DashThis is a simple marketing reporting tool that connects to 30+ marketing platforms and visualizes KPIs on dashboards.
+DashThis is a streamlined marketing reporting tool that connects to 30+ marketing platforms and visualizes KPIs on automated dashboards.
+While Databox asks you to build widgets from scratch, DashThis gives you the Lego blocks already assembled.

 If you don’t see a built-in integration you need, you can also upload your own data using a nifty CSV file or a Google sheet.